 How Inner Work Reveals Our Darkness

-Our shadow self is that part of our psyche representing the darker, unhealthy levels of our personality and instincts.
+Our shadow self is that aspect of our psyche representing our personality and instincts’ darker, unhealthy levels.
 Our personality type runs on a continuum from healthy to harmful.
 We go up and down depending on several factors such as traumatic events, stress, illness, losses of any kind.

 Some people believe these highly emotional events are also associated with the sighting of shadow people, but that is a topic for a different time.

 “Though my soul may set in darkness, it will rise in perfect light.
 I have loved the stars too fondly to be fearful of the night.” — Sarah Williams